microwavePC/MagicSort/README.md

 ## How to use

-1. Install "MagicSort" NuGet package.
+1. Install ["MagicSort" NuGet package.](https://www.nuget.org/packages/MagicSort) into your .NET Core project.
-2. On your source, add using statement.
+2. On your source code, add using statement below.
 ```csharp
 using MagicSort;
 ```